Should you use an apostrophe when you write about “a good night’s sleep”? Yes.

 Time expressions often use apostrophes.
 A day’s pay means “pay of a day.”
 Two weeks’ vacation means “vacation of two weeks.”
 A moment’s delay means “delay of a moment.”

 “Before the s or after the s?”
-If you take a minute to look at the example, you’ll have the answer: Spell the word (day, weeks, night, moment, Dennis, Mary) and put the apostrophe after the last letter.
+If you take a minute to look at the example, you’ll have the answer: Spell the word (day, days, week, weeks, night, nights, moment, moments, Dennis, Mary) and put the apostrophe after the last letter.